Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 Drinking water is not just about how much—it is about when.
 Drink water early to stay hydrated and avoid thirst warnings.
 Energy fluctuations often trace back to irregular hydration.

 - Drink a glass of water as soon as you begin your day before pouring your coffee.
-It wakes up your digestive system and primes your metabolism for healthy eating.

 - Sip consistently throughout the day rather than waiting for thirst signals.